 The burgers are built from 100% vegetarian-fed, hormone-and-antibiotic-free beef, and French Fries are hand-cut from fresh Kennebec potatoes, which many chefs maintain make the best fries because of their negligible water content and superior taste.

-Besides the quality of the food, there is a great choice here: the dozen or so types of burgers can be ordered with patties of beef, turkey, or vegetarian protein.
+The dozen or so types of burgers can be ordered with patties of beef, turkey, or vegetarian protein.
 They can be on a bun, in a wrap, between crisp Iceberg lettuce cups or “naked” on a bed of dressed arugula.
 And it’s not all burgers: crab cake sliders, grilled chicken breast sandwiches and seared salmon, among other dishes, are available.

 My table tasted two burgers, the Fresno Fig Burger ($11.25) and Jalapeno Egg Burger (11.50).
 Fig marmalade, soft goat cheese, thick-cut bacon, tomato, onion, and arugula in a spicy porter mustard melded together beautifully and, surprisingly, did not detract from the thick, juicy meat.
 A perfectly-cooked fried egg atop that same juicy burger with melted cheddar, bacon, chipotle sauce, and jalapeno peppers had many flavor components happening without over-powering the burger.